Types of Apartments

 Understanding the different apartment and building types is just the first step in finding the perfect apartment.
 After that, it’s important to ask the right questions so you find a unit that isn’t only the right size but also has the right amount of light, amenities, and accessibility.
 After all, you’ll be there for a year, and there’s nothing worse than finding a serious problem halfway through your rental period.

 Of course, there’s always the option to rent a furnished apartment with Landing.
 With flexible leases and luxury furnishing, you can test the waters with various different apartment types until you find the one that fits you perfectly.
-Peruse our listings in your city of choice today!
+From furnished apartments in San Francisco to furnished apartments in Nashville, peruse our listings in your city of choice today!